 There are several financial policies that are applicable to Wharton undergraduate students.
 The information on this page will provide information about tuition, fees, and other charges.
-Students should also be aware of the financial policies governing course loads and financial aid.
+Students should also be aware of the financial policies governing course load and financial aid.

 Students who withdraw from the University or who take a leave of absence from the University should be aware of the policies governing the reduction of tuition and fees for leave of absence or withdrawal.
 Seniors interested in part-time study should inform themselves of the financial policies governing part-time status.